 In the specific case of this web site, the above discussion means that you need my permission to legally republish any significant length of text, like half a page, from my site.
 You can, however, reproduce shorter amounts of text, as long as you clearly identify the source (this is called fair use).
 You are welcome to use any of the photographic techniques and ideas described on this site, and you don't need to ask my permission for this.
 If some of these techniques are patented by other persons or companies, you are still welcome to use them for personal use, but you cannot sell them to others.
 It is your responsibility, not mine, to verify whether the techniques you intend to use commercially are already patented.
 You are also welcome to publicly discuss, re-describe and re-write in your own words any of these ideas without asking my permission.
 You may refer to me as your inspiration source if you wish, which is the common and ethical practice, but you are not specifically in violation of copyright law if you don't do so.

 Given the enormous amount of information about technology available in printed form and on the Internet, if you happen to invent a new technique, it is quite possible that someone else, somewhere, has already invented it and published about it.
 It is also quite possible that you will become aware of this earlier publication only some time after you - in good faith - described it as your invention.
 In these cases, the common practice is to explain this briefly, for example by adding a note similar to the following: "After developing and publishing my technique, I discovered that a similar / identical / partly similar technique had already been described by Xxx at www.yyy.com".
 However, as discussed above, ideas, methods and processes are not copyrightable.
 Therefore, at no stage in this process can the legitimate inventor claim that you violated his/her copyright.
 If the information about this invention was easily accessible, he/she can only stake a moral claim to be recognized as probably the original inventor (until proven wrong by even earlier published information).
-If the original invention was instead kept a secret, or information was only circulated within a restricted audience, you are under no moral obligation to acknowledge it as a previous invention.
+If the original invention was instead kept a secret, or information was only circulated within a restricted audience of which you are not a part, you are under no moral obligation to acknowledge it as a previous invention.